ulfurloyd/wolf-nixosConfig/README.md

   probably missing some integral steps, because i made this system over time instead of at once.
 1. have a working nixOS installation.
+2. `nix-shell -p git # vim if you need a good text editor`
 2. `mkdir ~/.dotfiles`
 3. `git clone https://github.com/eklavyasood/wolf-nixConfig.git ~/.dotfiles`
 4. `cd ~/.dotfiles`